trials

 - No differences were detected between flush treatments for yield, potency, or terpenes.

-- Analysis of mineral content of leaves indicated small changes in content of iron and zinc.
+- Analysis of the mineral content of leaves indicated small changes in content, specifically of iron and zinc.

 - Taste test panelists tended to prefer flower flushed for 0 days.